-The Japanese alphabet is not composed of conventional letters, but characters that form a sound, similar to the syllables of Portuguese.
-Each ideogram is also usually one of these sounds, or sometimes two or even three sounds (syllables).
+The Japanese alphabet is not composed of conventional letters, but characters that form a sound, similar to Portuguese syllables.
+Each ideogram is usually also one of these sounds, or sometimes two or even three sounds (syllables).
 But most of the time it takes more than one ideogram to form a complete word.

-Things get even worse when we remember that there are few syllables in the Japanese language, and that there is no change in the pronunciation of these syllables like the accents in Portuguese.
-These are some of the main Japanese language reasons to use ideograms.
+Things get even worse when we remember that there are few syllables in the Japanese language, and that there is no change in the pronunciation of these syllables like accents in English.
+These are some main Japanese language reasons to use ideograms.

 In Japanese monosyllabic words are called tan-onsetsu [単音節].

 Japanese words with a syllable

 Below we present a list of Japanese words composed of a syllable or hiragana.
 Most of these words necessarily need an ideogram to make any sense.
 Then we will share an exclusive list of Japanese words composed only of AIUEO hiragana (あいうえお).

 It may be that some of the words mentioned in this article are not commonly used alone, but only complement other words and expressions as a suffix or prefix.
 Since there are multiple readings in an ideogram, there may be different ways of using the word.

 Japanese words with literally one letter